 We will be comparing Sutton-In-Ashfield to the country of Canada, looking at the flags, weather and community.

 We will be putting all of our learning from the term together to answer our enquiry question.

 On a Wednesday we have an enrichment opportunity with Reception.
-This term they will include making faces with natural objects, walking to the cenotaph (Remembrance Day) and Library, making cucumber sandwiches, clay pigs and other exciting activities.
+This term they will include making faces with natural objects, making buns, play dough people to make a family and other exciting activities.
 Below is our enrichment timetable for the Autumn term.

 Here is the sticky knowledge we are learning throughout this term.
 Sticky knowledge is knowledge we would like the children retain throughout the year.

 In Nursery this term we are going to be focussing on Phase 1 phonics.